Red-throated loon: Description

 Like the other members of its genus, the red-throated loon is well adapted to its aquatic environment: its dense bones help it to submerge, its legs—in their set-back position—provide excellent propulsion, and its body is long and streamlined.
 Even its sharply pointed bill may help its underwater streamlining.
 Its feet are large, its front three toes are fully webbed, and its tarsus is flattened, which reduces drag and allows the leg to move easily through the water.

 The red-throated loon is the smallest and lightest of the world's loon species, ranging from 53 to 69 cm in length with a 91–120 cm wingspan, and weighing 1–2.7 kg.
 Like all loons, it is long-bodied and short-necked, with its legs set far back on its body.
 The sexes are similar in appearance, although males tend to be slightly larger and heavier than females.
 In breeding plumage, the adult has a dark grey head and neck (with narrow black and white stripes on the back of the neck), a triangular red throat patch, white underparts, and a dark grey-brown mantle.
 It is the only loon with an all-dark back in breeding plumage.
 The non-breeding plumage is drabber with the chin, foreneck, and much of the face white, the top of the head and back of the neck grey, and considerable white speckling on the dark mantle.
-Its iris is carmine-red to burgundy in color, its legs are black on the outer half and pale on the inner half, and the webs of its feet are pinkish-brown, with darker margins.
+Its iris is carmine-red to burgundy in colour, its legs are black on the outer half and pale on the inner half, and the webs of its feet are pinkish-brown, with darker margins.